 “Mothers who smoke while pregnant, or who are around people who smoke, are also more likely to have premature babies, or babies of low birth weight.”

-And research has also found that babies who are exposed to before and after birth do not arouse as easily as babies who were not exposed to smoke.
+And research has also found that babies who are exposed to smoke before and after birth do not arouse as easily as babies who were not exposed to smoke.

 “It is really important that babies can easily be aroused from sleep, so they can respond by swallowing or gasping, if a life threatening situation occurs,” Jane explains.

-And what about passive smoke after baby is born?
+What about passive smoke after baby is born?

 “Babies and young children are especially vulnerable to the poisons in second-hand smoke because their bodies are still developing,” Jane says.